crmathieu/daq/README.md

 localhost:1969/stream/123
 ```
 - *1969* is the default web port from which you can request a connection
 - *123* is the authentication token you must provide to access the service.
+The authentication is super minimalistic as it is not the main goal of this project.

 You should get a static looking page showing you some blank values, as the vehicle hasn't launched yet.